Bookbot

 I Have a Dream

-• Celebrated Stanford University historian Clayborne Carson is the director and editor of the Martin Luther King Papers Project; with thousands of King's essays, notes, letters, speeches, and sermons at his disposal, Carson has organized King's writings into a posthumous autobiography.
-In an early student essay, King prophetically penned: "We cannot have an enlightened democracy with one great group living in ignorance....
-We cannot have a nation orderly and sound with one group so ground down and thwarted that it is almost forced into unsocial attitudes and crime."
-Such statements, made throughout King's career, are skillfully woven together into a coherent narrative of the quest for social justice.
-The autobiography delves, for example, into the philosophical training King received at Morehouse College, Crozer Theological Seminary, and Boston University, where he consolidated the teachings of Afro-American theologian Benjamin Mays with the philosophies of Locke, Rousseau, Gandhi, and Thoreau.
-Through King's voice, the reader intimately shares in his trials and triumphs, including the Montgomery Boycott, the 1963 "I Have a Dream Speech," the Selma March, and the 1964 Nobel Peace Prize.
-In one of his last speeches, King reminded his audience that "in the final analysis, God does not judge us by the separate incidents or the separate mistakes that we make, but by the total bent of our lives."
-Carson's skillful editing has created an original argument in King's favor that draws directly from the source, illuminating the circumstances of King's life without deifying his person. --Eugene Holley Jr.
+• Celebrated Stanford historian Clayborne Carson, director and editor of the Martin Luther King Papers Project, has organized King's extensive writings into a posthumous autobiography.
+King's early essay highlights the importance of an informed democracy, stating that a nation cannot thrive with one group living in ignorance.
+This sentiment is woven throughout his career, forming a coherent narrative of his quest for social justice.
+The autobiography explores King's philosophical training at Morehouse College, Crozer Theological Seminary, and Boston University, where he integrated the teachings of Afro-American theologian Benjamin Mays with the philosophies of Locke, Rousseau, Gandhi, and Thoreau.
+Readers experience King's trials and triumphs, including the Montgomery Boycott, the iconic "I Have a Dream" speech, the Selma March, and his receipt of the 1964 Nobel Peace Prize.
+In one of his final speeches, King emphasized that God judges us by the overall trajectory of our lives, not individual mistakes.
+Carson's editing presents a compelling argument for King's legacy, drawing directly from his writings to illuminate his life circumstances without deifying him.

 I Have a Dream.
 L'autobiografia del profeta dell'uguaglianza